 SPEECH & LANGUAGE THERAPY

 We have two speech and language therapists.
 Sian Smith (pictured) is head of therapy at our Kennington site and Bethan Thomas works across both the Vauxhall and Walworth sites.
 They may do assessments with pupils to help us understand whether there are additional speech and language needs that we can better support in school.
 If additional needs have been identified a pupil may then be offered group therapy, 1:1 speech and language therapy and may work with pupils in the classroom or in the therapy room.
-Sian can also offer advice for teachers and parents so that support can be offered by everybody both at school and at home.

 Lenez Osman is our occupational therapist.
 Occupational therapy can help pupils with various needs including the need to move around or difficulty sitting still.
 This, in turn, can help to build their confidence, self-esteem and improve access to learning.
 Lenez will create plans to support the development of key skills needed for pupils to learn and complete everyday tasks.
 Lenez will work with pupils both in the classroom and in a specially set up therapy space in order to help with any difficulties that the pupil may be experiencing.